About Moms Against Poverty

 Our team has also continued the:

-In spite of coronavirus, MAP has:
+In spite of coronavirus, Moms Against Poverty has:

 Aside from our schools and orphan care programs we: